wylee/django-local-settings/README.md

 # Local settings for Django projects

+## New in version 2

+- Settings can now be defined as environment variables (env settings)
+- The values for env settings can be specified in a `.env` file and they'll be loaded automatically, or any standard method of setting environment variables can be used
+- Secret settings can now have a callable default (they weren't allowed to have a default before)
+- Support for Python 3.5 and below was dropped; supporting only 3.6 and up is much simpler
+- Support for old, unsupported versions of Django was dropped

 This package attempts to solve the problem of handling local settings in Django projects.
 Local settings by definition can't be pre-defined, although perhaps they can have a reasonable default value (mainly useful